Odyno/OdynoDataBus/README.md

 	karaf@root> install -s mvn:net.staniscia.as/odyno-databus-api/0.1.1-SNAPSHOT
 	karaf@root> install -s mvn:net.staniscia.as/odyno-databus-net/0.0.1-SNAPSHOT
 	karaf@root> install -s mvn:net.staniscia.as/odyno-databus-tools/0.0.1-SNAPSHOT

-**Step F)** Run on one pc and repeat the steps in to the other pc and show the distributed version of Odyno DataBus
+**Step F)** Repeat the steps into another PC.
+When you have finished you can tests the instances with the extra bundle

+	karaf@root> install -s mvn:net.staniscia.as/odyno-databus-tools/0.0.1-SNAPSHOT

+So, when you send data in to the bus all instance of Odyno DataBus receive the message and print it on display...
+That's all!